LiFaytheGoblin/statistic-light/readme.md

 * rename it log.csv
 * open the project folder in the terminal
 * install with 'npm install'
+* if using for the first time or after an update, run 'npm run r'
-* run with 'npm run start'
+* then to get the results, run 'npm run a'

 ### Features so far
 Automatically analyzes log files for: